lamng3/DeepSpeed/INFERENCE.md

 ## Questions for Exploration

-1. **Graph Compilation Integration**
+### Graph Capture & Compilation

+1. **Compilation Passes for Inference**
    - Can we apply DeepSpeed's compilation passes (`deepspeed/compile/passes/`) to inference?
+   - Which passes are applicable? (prefetch, offload_activation, etc.)
    - How to profile inference graphs for optimization?
    - Should we create inference-specific compilation passes?

-2. **Advanced Fusion**
-   - What's the performance impact of fusing entire transformer blocks?
-   - Are there model-specific fusion opportunities?
-   - Can we fuse across attention and MLP layers?

-3. **Dynamic Shapes**
+2. **Graph Capture Improvements**
    - How to handle variable batch sizes with CUDA graphs?
    - Multiple graph strategy vs. single graph with padding?
-   - Integration with ragged batching in v2 engine?

-4. **Memory Optimization**
-   - KV-cache management strategies?
-   - Activation checkpointing for inference?
-   - Memory pooling for variable-length sequences?

-5. **Communication Overlap**
+   - Can we capture graphs with different sequence lengths?
-   - How to overlap allreduce with next layer computation?
+   - How to manage memory for multiple cached graphs?
-   - Quantized communication for tensor parallelism?
-   - Pipeline parallelism for inference workloads?

-6. **Quantization Integration**
+3. **Graph Optimization**
+   - What optimizations can we apply before graph capture?
-   - How to combine quantization with graph compilation?
+   - How to fuse operations in the graph for better performance?
-   - Dynamic quantization during inference?
-   - Mixed precision strategies?
+   - Can we reorder operations to improve memory access patterns?
+   - Integration with PyTorch 2.0 `torch.compile()`?

-7. **Performance Profiling**
+4. **Performance Analysis**
-   - What are the bottlenecks in current inference path?
+   - What are the bottlenecks in current graph capture implementation?
+   - How much overhead does graph capture add?
+   - What's the performance difference between graph replay vs. direct execution?
-   - How to measure kernel fusion benefits?
+   - How to measure and profile graph capture benefits?
-   - Profiling tools integration?

 ## Next Steps

-Choose a direction to explore:
-- [ ] Graph compilation integration
+Focus areas for Graph Capture:
-- [ ] Advanced kernel fusion
+- [ ] Understand current CUDA graph implementation in detail
-- [ ] Dynamic batching optimization
+- [ ] Explore compilation passes applicability to inference
-- [ ] Memory optimization
+- [ ] Design inference-specific graph optimization passes
-- [ ] Communication overlap
+- [ ] Implement multiple graph support for dynamic shapes
-- [ ] Performance profiling
+- [ ] Profile and measure graph capture performance